-The Paducah Police Department's Citizens' Police Academy (CPA), for citizens 18 years of age or older, focuses on building a strong partnership between the police department and the community.
+The Paducah Police Department's Citizens' Police Academy (CPA) is a free program for citizens 18 years of age or older.
+It focuses on building a strong partnership between the police department and the community.
 The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).

-Since its inception in March 2002, the CPA has graduated 21 classes of more than 340 citizens.
-It is taught once a year starting in August on Thursday nights over 11 consecutive weeks.
-Each Thursday evening session lasts approximately three hours.
-The CPA is free to anyone 18 years of age and older who lives in the community.
-All applicants are subject to a criminal background check prior to acceptance.
+Since its inception in March 2002, the CPA has graduated 25 classes of approximately 400 citizens.
+It is taught once a year in summer to early fall over eight consecutive weeks.
+Class size is limited to approximately 25 participants.
+The program is for citizens who are at least 18 years of age and live in Paducah, McCracken County, or the surrounding area.
+All applicants are subject to a criminal background check before acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).

 The Paducah Police Department offers a Junior Citizens' Police Academy (JCPA) for Paducah and McCracken County youth ages 13 to 18 who may be interested in law enforcement as a career.
 The JCPA meets during the summer in a day-camp style format.
-It meets for one week, Monday through Friday, 8:30 a.m. - 4 p.m.
-The program is free for participants.
+It meets for one week, Monday through Friday, 8 a.m. - 4 p.m.
+The program is free for participants and is open to a maximum of 24 participants.
 Lunch is provided each day, and each participant receives a t-shirt.

 Please note that priority will be given to new applicants.
 Those who have previously participated in the Junior Citizens' Police Academy are welcome to reapply; however, they will be placed on standby.

 The department launched the Junior Citizens' Police Academy in July 2012.
 The initial class was held for only three days.
 Due to its popularity, the academy expanded to a five-day program in 2013 with 24 teens thanks to a $2500 donation from BNSF Railway.